Teacher Education Outreach Programs

 - Students earning a BA in Education attend class for 8 quarters, including the internship.

-All applicants to undergraduate and post-baccalaureate teacher certification programs must be formally admitted to both Western Washington University and the applicable program.
+All applicants must be formally admitted to both Western Washington University and the applicable program.
 Admission occurs once a year in the fall.

 The requirements listed below are minimum application criteria.
 Enrollment restrictions apply to all teacher education programs.
 Meeting the following requirements makes the applicant eligible for admission consideration but does not guarantee admission.
 Students who meet all criteria are further evaluated to determine the most qualified applicants.
 Students will be evaluated on all information provided with the application, including required copies of transcripts from all prior colleges.